-The Contractor will be paid for its costs reasonably and properly incurred in the performance of the Work, in accordance with the Basis of payment in Annex B, to a limitation of expenditure of \$(to be inserted at Contract award).
+The Contractor will be paid for the Work performed, in accordance with the Basis of payment at annex "B", to a limitation of expenditure of \$ .
 Customs duties are included and Applicable Taxes are extra.

-6.7.3 Limitation of Expenditure
+6.7.2 Limitation of Expenditure

-- Canada's total liability to the Contractor under the Contract must not exceed \$ (to be inserted at Contract award).
-Customs duties are included and Applicable Taxes are extra. - 2.
-No increase in the total liability of Canada or in the price of the Work resulting from any design changes, modifications or interpretations of the Work, will be authorized or paid to the Contractor unless these design changes, modifications or interpretations have been approved, in writing, by the Contracting Authority before their incorporation into the Work.
+- 1. Canada's total liability to the Contractor under the Contract must not exceed \$ Customs duties are included and Applicable Taxes are extra. - No increase in the total liability of Canada or in the price of the Work resulting from any design changes, modifications or interpretations of the Work, will be authorized or paid to the Contractor unless these design changes, modifications or interpretations have been approved, in writing, by the Contracting Authority before their incorporation into the Work.
 The Contractor must not perform any work or provide any service that would result in Canada's total liability being exceeded before obtaining the written approval of the Contracting Authority.
-The Contractor must notify the Contracting Authority in writing as to the adequacy of this sum: - a. when it is 75% committed, or - b. four months before the contract expiry date, or - c. as soon as the Contractor considers that the contract funds provided are inadequate for the completion of the Work, whichever comes first.

-3. If the notification is for inadequate contract funds, the Contractor must provide to the Contracting Authority a written estimate for the additional funds required.
+The Contractor must notify the Contracting Authority in writing as to the adequacy of this sum: - a. when it is 75% committed, or - b. four months before the contract expiry date, or - as soon as the Contractor considers that the contract funds provided are inadequate for the completion of the Work, whichever comes first. - 3.
+If the notification is for inadequate contract funds, the Contractor must provide to the Contracting Authority a written estimate for the additional funds required.
 Provision of such information by the Contractor does not increase Canada's liability.

-6.7.4 Methods of Payment
+6.7.3 Methods of Payment

-6.7.4.1 Single Payment
+6.7.3.1 Single Payment